 Helpful hints on typing equations using MSWord 2007 Equation Editor

 The Basics Checklist is a list of 10 formatting items that must be followed.
 The standards of the Basics Checklist are basic.
 For some instructions on the concepts of the Basics Checklist, click here.
 Many of the problems on the Basics Checklist are due to default settings of Microsoft Word and Microsoft Excel.
-The software is there to help you, but you are responsible for the quality of your reports.
+The software is there to help you, but you are responsible for the quality (for both appearance and content) of your reports.

 that they go to the top/bottom of the page.

 statistics assignment we learn how to do a proper uncertainty analysis

 on experimental data.
 For all assignments and reports that follow